binaryslav/linux-cheat-notes/linux-notes.md

 find -type f  -name '1450648861.jpg'

-find /usr/bin -type f -atime +100 - найти все файлы в '/usr/bin', время последнего обращения к которым более 100 дней
+find /usr/bin -type f -atime +100 - search in /usr/bin for all files that haven't been used for more than 100 days.

 find ./'Kate <3' -type f -atime -10 - find all files are last used less than 10 days ago.

-find /usr/bin -type f -mtime -10 - найти все файлы в '/usr/bin', созданные или изменённые в течении последних 10 дней
+find /usr/bin -type f -mtime -10 - search in /usr/bin for all files that have been created or modified in last 10 days.

 find ./dir/dir2 -name \*.jpg -print('print' is active as default option)